SamNormcoreWayne/SSW555_TeamPrj/README.md

 # Big secret government project
-This is a project for Homeland security pruposes.
+This is a project for Homeland security purposes.

 This project deals with a lot of sentive personal information.